school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

 :memo: Please skip the [Install a project package](https://goodresearch.dev/setup.html#install-a-project-package) section.
 We recommend to revisit this part after completing the [python packaging](/modules/packaging) module.

-Let's start with a working example.
-Write down in an online document (e.g. using hackmd.io).
- * Check out [this repository](https://github.com/SIMEXP/fmriprep-denoise-benchmark) which follows the principle of the project set up in the Good Research Code Handbook.
-It is slightly different.
-   * Read through the lesson [Set up your project](https://goodresearch.dev/setup.html).
-   * The lesson introduced this project layout:
-     ```
-     ├── data
-     ├── docs
-     ├── results
-     ├── scripts
-     ├── src
-     ├── tests
-     ├── .gitignore
-     ├── environment.yml
-     ├── README.md
-     └── setup.py
-     ```
-     However, the layout in this project `fmriprep-denoise-benchmark` is slightly different.
-Here's it's layout excluding some more complex files.
-     ```
-     ├── content
-     ├── fmriprep_denoise
-     ├── inputs
-     ├── results
-     ├── scripts
-     ├── .gitignore
-     ├── LICENSE
-     ├── README.md
-     ├── requirements.txt
-     └── setup.py
-     ```
-     Can you map out directories and files that serves the same purpose as the ones in the lesson?
-What extra file is in `fmriprep-denoise-benchmark`?
-Which directory is missing?

-After seeing one example, let's create a directory for your project and sync to GitHub.
 The end result will be a logically organized project skeleton that's synced to version control.
 The instructor should be able to verify your progress through 1. a public GitHub repository and 2. clone and test your project on their own machine.